Volunteer Thank-You Quotes, Messages, and Recognition Ideas That People Actually Remember

 - Most Likely to Still Be Here in Ten Years

-- The Human Swiss Army Knife — for the volunteer who can do literally anything
+- The Human Swiss Army Knife — for the volunteer who can do anything

 - The Snack MVP — for the volunteer who always brings food

-- The Early Bird — for the one who's already set up when everyone else arrives
+- The Early Bird — already set up when everyone else arrives

 Tip: Let your volunteers help name the awards.
-A quick brainstorm with your most engaged people will surface names that reflect your actual group culture.
-It also gives them ownership of the tradition, which deepens its meaning for everyone.
+A quick brainstorm with your most engaged people surfaces names that reflect your actual culture — and gives them ownership of the tradition.

 How Do You Give a Speech at a Volunteer Appreciation Event?